 If Agency informs Media Company that Media Company has delivered an incomplete or inaccurate report, or no report at all, Media Company will cure such failure within five (5) business days of receipt of such notice.
 Failure to cure may result in nonpayment for all activity for which data is incomplete or missing until Media Company delivers reasonable evidence of performance; such report will be delivered within 30 days of Media Company’s knowledge of such failure or, absent such knowledge, within 180 days of delivery of all Deliverables.

 V. CANCELLATION AND TERMINATION

 a.
-Media Company shall monitor delivery of the Ads, and shall notify Agency either electronically or in writing as soon as possible (and no later than two weeks before IO end date unless the length of the campaign is less than two weeks) if Media Company believes that an under-delivery is likely.
-In the case of a probable or actual under-delivery, the parties may arrange for makegood consistent with these Terms and Conditions.
+Notification of Under-delivery.
+Media Company will monitor delivery of the Ads, and will notify Agency either electronically or in writing as soon as possible (and no later than 14 days before the applicable IO end date unless the length of the campaign is less than 14 days) if Media Company believes that an under-delivery is likely.
+In the case of a probable or actual under-delivery, Agency and Media Company may arrange for a makegood consistent with these Terms.

 VII.
 BONUS IMPRESSIONS